A restored monument honouring the heroic rescue attempt of a Dublin policeman was unveiled on Burgh Quay in Dublin.

 Constable Patrick Sheahan died trying to rescue a workman from a poisoned gas sewer on the quay in 1905.
 The following year, a monument was erected to him by public subscription, but over the years, the limestone inscription had been eroded.

 Constable Sheahan's death made a considerable impact on the people of the capital.

 The unveiling of the restored monument was marked with a ceremony by the Garda Band.
 Those present included Sheahan's nephew, musician John Sheahan of The Dubliners, and the Lord Mayor Councillor Michael O'Halloran.

-An RTÉ News report by Kieron Wood on 16 June 1985.
+An RTÉ News report broadcast on 16 June 1985.
 The reporter is Kieron Wood.